-The Program Evaluator (PEV) Competency Model was developed with input from veteran Program Evaluators, Team Chairs, and the ABET leadership.
-The competencies include characteristics, behaviors, and attitudes highly regarded in the workplace as well.
-You will be evaluated on how you demonstrate these core competencies, during your service as an ABET Program Evaluator.
+The PEV Competency Model was developed with input from veteran program evaluators, team chairs, and ABET leadership.
+The competencies include characteristics, behaviors, and attitudes that are highly regarded in the workplace as well.
+You will be evaluated on how you demonstrate these core competencies during the training process and during your service as an ABET program evaluator.

 The PEV Competencies are: